1j01/nw-screensaver/README.md

 ## Todo

-* Package as a proper Windows screensaver
+* Windows screensaver
+  - Auto-update
+  - Exit faster
+  - Edit version info for the `scr` (Product Name in particular, as it's used as the name of the screensaver)
+  - Provide download

 * Screenshots (or a photo to really show off the dual-screeny goodness)